guxal/printf/README.md

 **Free Software, Hell Yeah!**
 This software is open source, so anybody except Richard Dennis can Use it.
 # Authors
-Fidel Fernando Caicedo Castaño and Jonathan Cardenas Tobon.
+Fidel Fernando Caicedo Castaño and Jonathan Cardenas.